robguderian/cs-tech-primer/docs/language_bootcamp/javascript/README.md

 ### Require

-The "require" keyword is how you import dependencies to a given file.
+The `require` keyword is how you import dependencies to a given file.

 ```javascript
 const Person = require("./Person");
 const assert = require("assert");
 ```

-The code above imports two dependencies, "Person" and "assert".
+The code above imports two dependencies, `Person` and `assert`.

-- "Person" is a fictitious file we've made within this directory (the "./" is a relative path, telling you it's in the current directory), and
+- `Person` is a fictitious file we've made within this directory (the `./` is a relative path, telling you it's in the current directory), and
-- "assert" is a standard file that's used for creating tests for your code.
+- `assert` is a standard file that's used for creating tests for your code.
-(Note that it doesn't use a relative path "./")
+(Note that it doesn't use a relative path `./`)

 In order to be able to import a file you made, you need to add the following line of code (typically at the bottom of your file):